 Refugee and migration research

 Professor Dikomitis conducted long-term ethnographic fieldwork among Greek and Turkish Cypriot refugees on the effects of protracted conflict.
 This resulted in her internationally acclaimed monograph Cyprus and its Places of Desire: Cultures of Displacement among Greek and Turkish Cypriot Refugees, and several publications, including in Anthropology Today, in When God Comes to Town and in When the Cemetery Becomes Political.
 She has conducted fieldwork among Polish migrants in Hull (Remember Me) and is member of the CLARENCE team, exploring the experiences of migrants from Central and Eastern Europe with primary care and mental health services in the UK (Health Expectations and BJGP).
-She is currently leading, with Professor Sukhi Shergill, a research programme on migrant mental health, working closely with communities across Kent.
+She is leading, with Professor Sukhi Shergill at the Kent and Medway Medical School, a research programme on migrant mental health, working closely with communities across Kent.

 Global health research